Private Information Retrieval from MDS Coded Data in Distributed Storage Systems: Introduction

-In the model we study, we assume that the MDS code parameters $(n,k)$ are given and depend on the desired reliability level for the data.
+In the model we study, we assume that the MDS code parameters $(n,k,d)$ are given and depend on the desired reliability level for the data.
 Therefore, they are not design parameters that can be chosen to optimize the efficiency of the PIR scheme.
 However, the code itself may have to be designed jointly with the PIR scheme.
-A PIR scheme incurs many overheads on the DSS, including communication cost, computations \cite{beimel2000reducing}, and connectivity (user contacts $n$ instead of $k$ nodes, as seen in Example~\ref{ex:intro}).
-However, we measure here the efficiency of a PIR scheme only by its total download communication cost, which we refer to as the {\em communication Price of Privacy (cPoP).
-The cPoP is the total amount of downloaded data per unit of retrieved file.} The following questions naturally arise here: (1) What is the minimum achievable cPoP for given $n,k$ and $b$?
+A PIR scheme incurs many overheads on the DSS, including communication cost, computations \cite{beimel2000reducing}, and connectivity; user contacts $n$ instead of $k$ nodes, as seen in Example~\ref{ex:intro}.
+However, we measure here the efficiency of a PIR scheme only by its total download communication cost, which we refer to as the {\em communication Price of Privacy (cPoP).} A more formal definition of $cPoP$ is given in Definition~\ref{def3} after the model we use has been established.
+The PIR rate is the inverse of the $cPoP$, i.e. the data downloaded from the required file per downloaded symbol.
+The following questions naturally arise here: (1) What is the minimum achievable cPoP for given $n,k$ and $b$?
 (2) How to efficiently construct codes and PIR schemes that achieve optimal cPoP?
 (3) Do the code and PIR scheme have to be designed jointly to achieve optimum cPoP?
 The last question addresses the problem of whether reliability and PIR could be addressed separately in a DSS.
 Moreover, it may have practical implications on whether data already existing in coded form needs to be re-encoded to achieve PIR with minimum cPoP.